izcoser/etherbets-contracts/README.md

 - [ ] Unite bet instances into a single contract to decrease costs.

 - [ ] Explore other oracle options.

+- [ ] Use Chainlink Keepers to automate the flow of the systems.